Price Discrimination in International Airline Markets: Dynamic Programming

-\begin{proof} To prove this result we use induction on $T$: \begin{enumerate} \item Suppose $T=1$ and $K^{e}$ and $K^{f}$ denote the cabin specific capacities.
-There are $N:=(K^{e}+1)\times(K^{f}+1)$ possible seats combinations (state-variables) that could be realized.
-We show that for each $n\in\{1, \ldots, N\}$ there is a unique optimal pair $\{p^{e}(n), p^{f}(n)\}$.
+\begin{proof} To prove this result, we use induction on $T$: \begin{enumerate} \item Suppose $T=1$ and $K^{e}$ and $K^{f}$ denote the cabin specific capacities.
+There are $S:=(K^{e}+1)\times(K^{f}+1)$ possible seats combinations (state-variables) that could be realized.
+We show that for each $s\in\{1, \ldots, S\}$ there is a unique optimal pair $\{p^{e}(s), p^{f}(s)\}$.

-\item Suppose uniqueness is true for $T=\tilde{t}$, then we show that the uniqueness holds even when $T=\tilde{t}+1$.\footnote{ With time we also have to keep track of the remaining seats, we will use the short-hand notation of $n_{t}$ to mean $n_{t}\in N$. } \end{enumerate}
+\item Suppose uniqueness is true for $T=\tilde{t}$, then we show that the uniqueness holds even when $T=\tilde{t}+1$.\footnote{ With time we also keep track of the remaining seats.
+We use the short-hand notation of $s_{t}$ for $s_{t}\in S$. } \end{enumerate}